Lost Internet Connection? Here’s What To Do if Your Internet Isn’t Working

 If slow, unreliable internet is a common issue for you, it may be worth upgrading to fiber optic internet.

-Fiber Internet is the fastest, most reliable Internet available today.
+Fiber internet is the fastest, most reliable Internet available today.
 Because of how it works, it can vastly reduce the chance of slowdowns and service outages that are more common on connection types like cable.

-Fiber Internet can offer speeds up to 1 Gpbs or more, making it ideal for streaming, gaming, and working from home.
+Fiber Internet can offer speeds up to 5 Gpbs or more, making it ideal for streaming, gaming, and working from home.

 Many users find that it provides a significant upgrade in both speed and reliability compared to traditional broadband connections.